CommandPost/FCPCafe/docs/_includes/latenite/latenite-technology.md

 We will also be spinning out the **Watch Folders** from CommandPost and moving them into this app.

+This project is currently at the exploration and experiment stage.

 ---

 ### Assistant Toolbox